MS-FIT/Neuroaesthetic-research/README.md

-# Neuroaesthetic Research
+# Neuroaesthetic & Autoimmne Disease Research

-Exploring how art, aesthetics, and neuroscience may contribute to healing, recovery, resilience, and accessibility.
+Exploring how art, aesthetics, and neuroscience may contribute to healing, recovery, resilience, and accessibility; specifically Auto Immune Diseases.

 ---

 ## Welcome

-This repository collects research, reports, and project notes related to neuroaesthetics, trauma recovery, cognitive resilience, and the relationship between artistic experiences and human health.
+This repository collects research, reports, and project notes related to neuroaesthetics, trauma recovery, Autoimmune Diseases, cognitive resilience, and the relationship between artistic experiences and human health.

 If you are new here, start below.